dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Fighter.md

 ### Axe Zeal
 You swing your weapons with such fervor that weapon attacks score a critical hit on one more roll result.
 For example, on a 19 or 20 instead of just 20.
 This effect stacks with other similar effects.
 ### Brawler Zeal
-When you use the Attack action with an unarmed strike or a gauntlet weapon, you can use your bonus action to make one more weapon attack using your unarmed strike or a gauntlet weapon.
+Add your Strength modifier to offhand unarmed strike or gauntlet weapon damage.

-When you deal damage with an unarmed strike or gauntlet weapon, you may use your reaction to make one more weapon attack using your unarmed strike or a gauntlet weapon.
+Also, when you deal damage with an unarmed strike or gauntlet weapon, you may use your reaction to make one more weapon attack using your unarmed strike or a gauntlet weapon.
 ## Extra Attack
 You can attack twice, instead of once, whenever you take the Attack action on your turn.
 ## Ability Score Improvement